11679-hub/11679/README.md

    Download the test dataset from [DVN GitHub Repository](https://github.com/megvii-research/DVN).

 2. Organize the Dataset:
-  Then, unzip the file into `Dataset` directory.
+  Then, unzip the file into `code/Dataset` directory.
   And the directory structure is organized as:

   ```